 Don’t just wishfully recycle something and hope that someone else will figure it out...recycling doesn’t work like that!
-If you are unsure if something can be recycled or not, it’s actually better to throw it in the trash rather than put it in your recycling bin and cause contamination.
+If you are unsure if something can be recycled or not, it’s actually better to throw it in the trash rather than put it in your recycling cart and cause contamination.
 Contamination is when an item that cannot be recycled mixes with the rest of your recyclable items.
 Non-recyclable items that slip through the sorting process can cause contamination, which raises costs for the recycling processing facility, and ultimately raises the cost of recycling.
 And as for the hardworking people working on the sorting line, the whole process would be much more efficient if they didn’t have to pull dirty diapers, broken glass, and food waste off of the line.

 Should I bag my recyclables so they all stay together?

 Bags should not go in your cart!
 Plastic bags cause problems for the machines at the sorting facility, getting jammed in equipment and ultimately ending up in the landfill.
 Keep your recyclables loose in your cart.

 Do I have to take labels off my recyclables before throwing them in my cart?

 If you can easily remove a label that’s great, however, today’s recycling technology is designed to remove things like labels!
 High heat is an integral part of the recycling process for plastics and metal, so this takes care of any impurities attached to a product like labels and glue!